The Field of Comparative Religion in Islamic Thought

 The question of interreligious dialogue is one of the most researched and discussed topics today.
 It is also the most differed upon, even to the extent that it leads to conflict.
 The source of this difference and conflict is the broadness of interreligious dialogue in terms of its conception, treatment, and aims.
 Interreligious dialogue might focus on religious problems on which the various religious differ, like the question of what is divine, prophecy, the divine books, secularism, the relation of religion to politics, daily life, and freedom of expression and belief.

 Dialogue might also concern problems that are agreed upon and that are to be jointly refuted, like fighting terrorism of all kinds, killing innocent peaceful civilians, destroying public buildings, and military occupation.
-It also includes preventing killing in all forms, like euthanasia and abortion and belittling religion, prophets, and sacred beliefs.
+It also includes preventing killing in all forms, like euthanasia and abortion, and belittling religion, prophets, and sacred beliefs.
 Interreligious dialogue can also be about current issues, for example, the convening of a conference for religions to discuss the questions of insulting depictions of the Prophet Muhammad (s.a.w.).

-As for the participants in the dialogue, they may be religious personalities that represent a religion or they may be academics or activists, or a mix of the various kinds of people.
+As for the participants in the dialogue, they may be religious personalities that represent a religion, or they may be academics or activists, or a mix of the various kinds of people.
 The dialogue may involve only two of the revealed religions, like Islam and Christianity or three, or more by including other religions.
-Interreligious dialogue might only concern religions from a particular continent or place or it can be international.
+Interreligious dialogue might only concern religions from a particular continent or place, or it can be international.
 The dispassionate observer of interreligious dialogue will find that it can be useful in this distressing age.
 Indeed, it is so important and needed that it might be considered an obligation.

 The Qur’an Relies on dialogue in presenting its truths, because it is the best way of persuading and the easiest path to arriving at what is correct.
-It is using the mind, and sharpening one’s thought, and imagination and it transforms bare thought into a live and clear form that leads to persuasion and influence.
+It is using the mind, and sharpening one’s thought, and imagination, and it transforms bare thought into a live and clear form that leads to persuasion and influence.

 The Qur’an, in general, is based on dialogue, the following being a few examples of it: what took place between Allah (s.w.t.) and His angels, concerning the Creation of Adam (a.s.) and between Allah (s.w.t.) and Satan in Surah al-Baqarah; what took place between Allah (s.w.t.) and His prophets, including Nuh (a.s.), Ibrahim (a.s.), Moses (a.s.), Jesus (a.s.), in suwar al-Baqarah, al-Ma’idah, al-A’araf, and Hud; the dialogue between the prophets and their people, in the suwar Yunus, Hud, Ibrahim, and Nuh; the dialogue between the prophets and their children, like of Ibrahim (a.s.) and Nuh (a.s.) in the suwar Hud and Maryam; the dialogue between the two sons of Adam (a.s.) in Surah al-Ma’idah; the dialogue in the story of the owner of the two gardens in Surah al-Kahf; the dialogue of story of Moses (a.s.) with Pharaoh and of Qarun with his people in Surah al-Qaswasw; the dialogue of Moses (a.s.) with the righteous believer in al-Kahf; the dialogue in the story of Sulayman (a.s.) and Bilqis (r.a.) in Surah an-Naml; the dialogue in the story of Yusuf (a.s.), which indeed is nearly all a dialogue between him and his brothers, between him and the lord’s lady and the women, and between him and the prisoners; and the dialogue between the leaders and followers in the hereafter in suwar al-Baqarah, Saba, Ghafir, and between the people of Paradise and Hell in Surah al-A’araf.
 The examples are plentiful in the Qur’an.
 They present an invitation to Islam and call to debate and engagement with the mind, by evoking emotions and setting out proofs so that one is persuaded and convinced.

-Dialogue in the Qur’an is sometimes presented in a brief or summary fashion and sometimes in detail.
-Sometimes the Qur’an Suffices with an indication and sometimes It Points to a part of the debate leaving the rest to be worked out by the audience.
+Dialogue in the Qur’an is sometimes presented in a brief or summary fashion, and sometimes in detail.
+Sometimes the Qur’an Suffices with an indication, and sometimes It Points to a part of the debate, leaving the rest to be worked out by the audience.
 Sometimes It Focuses on the conclusions and lessons.
 All this is a part of the greatness of the Qur’an in terms of the range of its style as required by the context.

 The call to Islam established by the Prophet (s.a.w.) was based on dialogue from the first word that was pronounced in Makkah on the Mount of asw-Swafa, when the following verse was Revealed: